 In integrating green spaces to NYU's Washington Square campus, NYU seeks to manage these spaces sustainably to be conscientious of environmental impact.
 To achieve this objective, NYU has implemented the following practices to our landscaping operations:

-NYU sustainable landscaping offers positive environmental and health benefits to the University community as well as the surrounding Greenwich Village neighborhood.
-Through the efficient use of local resources and sustainable gardening practices, the NYU Landscaping has contributed to the reduction of air, noise, and water pollution in the Washington Square area.
+Sustainable landscaping offers environmental and health benefits to the NYU community, as well as the surrounding Greenwich Village neighborhood.
+Through the efficient use of local resources and sustainable gardening practices, landscaping at NYU has contributed to the reduction of air, noise, and water pollution in the Washington Square area.

 This video provides a tour of the green spaces at NYU's Washington Square campus.
 The tour is led by George Reis, Supervisor of Landscaping at NYU.